What is SAP Security?

 Given their importance to business-critical operations, SAP applications need to be secured with the proper tools and teams.
 But, unfortunately, that’s not often the case.

 The security landscape for SAP applications has changed significantly in recent years.
-As SAP has focused more on the cloud, this has caused a significant shift in both the location and configuration of SAP technologies from on-premise environments, to mixed landscapes, to running entirely in the cloud.
-This has presented challenges for the teams responsible for securing these systems.
+As SAP has focused more on the cloud, this has caused a significant shift in both the location and configuration of SAP systems from on-premise environments, to mixed landscapes, to running entirely in the cloud.
+This has presented challenges for the security teams responsible for securing these systems, and has compelled them to take a more holistic approach to risk management and security vulnerabilities.

-Most organizations employ defense-in-depth frameworks, which utilize multiple layers of security controls with the hope that if a vulnerability exists in one of the layers, the countermeasures in one or more of the other layers will deliver the necessary security.
+Most organizations employ defense-in-depth frameworks, which utilize multiple layers of security controls with the hope that if a vulnerability exists in one of the layers, the countermeasures in one or more of the other layers will protect against security breaches or unauthorized access.
 This includes deploying security at the perimeter, network, and endpoint levels using endpoint detection and response (EDR), network detection and response (NDR), and security information and event management (SIEM) tools.
 However, this layered approach has a fundamental flaw–it does not sufficiently protect the application layer.

 Leveraging defense-in-depth strategies to protect business-critical applications has grown more complicated as modernization and digital transformation initiatives have eroded the perimeter.
-SAP and Oracle applications are increasingly moving off-premises into the cloud, or connecting to third-party services.
-Some are even becoming publicly accessible–all of these increase exposure, interconnected risk, and the chances of exploitation.
+Enterprise applications like those offered by SAP and Oracle are increasingly moving away from on-premises into the cloud, or connecting to third-party services.
+Some are even becoming publicly accessible–all of these new industry standards increase exposure, interconnected risk, and the chances of exploitation.
 Vulnerabilities also exist within the layers in front of the application layer.
 If exploited, a threat actor could then potentially move laterally to infiltrate the application layer if it is not sufficiently protected.
 The challenge for organizations is how to preemptively detect vulnerabilities and prevent cyberattacks targeting critical data and systems.
-Yet these existing defense-in-depth solutions are not specifically focused on threats and vulnerabilities for business-critical applications.
+Despite the importance of data protection, these existing defense-in-depth solutions are not specifically focused on threats and vulnerabilities for business-critical applications.

-Traditional vulnerability management, threat detection and response, and application security testing tools solutions don’t provide security teams with visibility into potential misuse or abuse of SAP, Oracle, and other SaaS applications.
+Traditional vulnerability management, threat detection and response, and application security testing tools solutions don’t provide security teams with real-time visibility into potential misuse or abuse of SAP systems, Oracle, and other SaaS applications.
 They are ineffective at identifying a large number of application vulnerabilities, such as misconfiguration, overprivileged roles, or unapplied patches.
 Current detection and response tools are unable to detect potential threats to systems that may result in the exploitation of data subject to regulatory controls.
 Finally, application security testing for SAP can be challenging due to the lack of tools that support such testing in terms of not only components that are unique to SAP, but integrations with relevant development and change management environments.
-This means for most organizations, security testing for SAP means manual security reviews, which can be a time-consuming, error prone process.
+This means for most organizations, cybersecurity testing for SAP applications require manual reviews, which can be a time-consuming, error prone process.

-Exploits targeting SAP application misconfigurations and vulnerabilities can allow attackers to take full control of vulnerable systems without the need to have a valid user ID and password—compromising IT controls for access control and user authorization.
-These attacks may be launched from both inside and outside the corporate network.
+Exploits targeting SAP environment misconfigurations and vulnerabilities can allow attackers to take full control of vulnerable systems without the need to have a valid user ID and password—compromising IT controls for access control and user authentication.
+These cyberattacks may be launched from both inside and outside the corporate network, potentially compromising SAP user accounts and their associated permissions.

 If an attacker is able to gain access to an unprotected SAP system, business processes could be disrupted and the business impact could be critical.
 Successful exploitation of a vulnerable SAP system would allow an attacker to perform several malicious activities, including: